-With the global spread of the ongoing coronavirus disease of 2019, or COVID-19, pandemic in the first and second quarters of 2020, the Company has implemented business continuity plans designed to address and mitigate the impact of the COVID-19 pandemic on its business.
-In March 2020, to protect the health of its employees, and their families and communities, the Company restricted access to its offices to personnel who must perform critical activities that must be completed on-site, limited the number of such personnel that can be present at its facilities at any one time, and requested that most of its employees work remotely.
-In May 2020, as restrictions are eased and the number of remote employees are reduced, the Company expects to incur additional costs to provide a safe working environment to its onsite employees.
+With the global spread of the ongoing coronavirus disease of 2019, or COVID-19, pandemic in the first six months of 2020, the Company has implemented business continuity plans designed to address and mitigate the impact of the COVID-19 pandemic on its business.
+In March 2020, to protect the health of its employees, and their families and communities, the Company restricted access to its offices to personnel who performed critical activities that must be completed on-site, limited the number of such personnel that could be present at its facilities at any one time, and requested that most of its employees work remotely.
+In May 2020, restrictions eased, and the number of remote employees were reduced.
+The Company expects to continue to incur additional costs to provide a safe working environment to its onsite employees.

-The extent to which the COVID-19 pandemic impacts the Company's business, its corporate development objectives, results of operations and financial condition, and the value of and market for its common stock, will depend on future developments that are highly uncertain and cannot be predicted with confidence at this time, such as the ultimate duration of the pandemic, travel restrictions, quarantines, social distancing and business closure requirements, and the effectiveness of actions taken globally to contain and treat the disease.
+The extent to which the COVID-19 pandemic impacts the Company's business, its corporate development objectives, results of operations and financial condition, and the value of and market for its common stock, will continue to depend on future developments that are highly uncertain and cannot be predicted with confidence at this time, such as the ultimate duration of the pandemic, travel restrictions, quarantines, social distancing and business closure requirements, and the effectiveness of actions taken globally to contain and treat the disease.
 Disruptions to the global economy, disruption of global healthcare systems, and other significant impacts of the COVID-19 pandemic could have a material adverse effect on the Company's business, financial condition, results of operations and growth prospects.

-While the COVID-19 pandemic did not significantly impact the Company's business or results of operations during the first quarter of 2020, the length and extent of the pandemic, its consequences, and containment efforts will determine the future impact on the Company's operations and financial condition.
+While the COVID-19 pandemic did not significantly impact the Company's business or results of operations during the six months ended June 30, 2020, the length and extent of the pandemic, its consequences, and containment efforts will determine the future impact on the Company's operations and financial condition.